Antique Boat Museum

 *Tuition pricing does not include a 6% registration fee charged by FareHarbor.

-Time: 9 am – 5 pm
+Time: 9:00 am – 5:00 pm

 Book online now!

-Bird House Building for Children
+Bird House Building for Families

 ABM is teaming up with Save The River for a special hands-on class focused on helping our feathered friends!
 Bring the whole family and join us in learning about terns and other migratory birds that travel along the Atlantic Flyway.
 Save The River’s educator will guide participants through the fascinating world of these birds, while kids and parents work together to build wooden birdhouses designed specifically for terns and similar species.